 - C-16.
 ASA supports maintaining the "de minimus" exemption of product and non-product specific support from reductions required in trade-distorting domestic programs. - C-17.
 ASA opposes any caps on "green box" domestic support policies.
 (2019) - C-18.
 ASA supports establishing a rules-based system for disciplining the use of export credits and similar government supported export financing programs. - C-19.
 ASA supports defining Differential Export Taxes (DET) as export subsidies that would be subject to discipline and elimination in future WTO negotiating rounds.
 (2021) - C-20.
 ASA opposes including disciplines on food assistance programs in the WTO negotiations. - C-21.
 ASA opposes allowing countries to self-designate as "developing countries" for the purpose of obtaining special and differential treatment under the WTO.
 ASA supports the establishment of objective criteria for determining country eligibility to claim special and differential treatment overall or for certain sectors. - C-22.
 ASA opposes exempting government supported domestic transportation and marketing subsidy programs in developing countries from disciplines under the WTO. - C-23.
 ASA opposes the precautionary principle or other food safety concerns that are not science-based that could be used as a justification for restricting market access in WTO agreements. - C-24.
 ASA supports "WTO-plus" sanitary and phytosanitary provisions that underscore the importance of harmonized, science-based regulations that facilitate trade and are fully enforceable. - C-25.
-ASA recognizes the key role the WTO Appellate Body plays in the WTO Dispute Settlement System.
-ASA supports solutions that would resolve the current impasse at the Appellate Body by appointing new members, therefore establishing a quorum and allowing the Appellate Body to function as intended.
-(2021)
+ASA supports solutions that would resolve the current impasse at the WTO Appellate Body by appointing new members, therefore establishing a quorum and allowing the Dispute Settlement System to function as intended.
+(2025)